Evolutionary clustering of Lagrangian trajectories in turbulent Rayleigh-B\'enard convection flows: Evolutionary spectral clustering

 The evolving network approach works well when sufficiently strong spectral gaps exist such that short-term variations due to systematic errors or noise do not cause the recent clustering to deviate strongly from the preceding one, such as also required in Ref.~\onlinecite{MacMillan2020}.
 In case of a simultaneous monitoring of the evolution of several coherent sets or of sub-dominant coherent sets, one can consider a second evolutionary framework, the \textit{preserving cluster membership} (PCM) \cite{Chi2007} , which directly compares the recent clustering to the preceding clustering.
 This concept translates into a normalized cut problem of the form \cite{Chi2007}

 which is solved by $X_t \in \mathbb{R}^{N,k}$ if the columns of $X_t$ are composed of the eigenvectors associated to the $k$ leading largest eigenvalues of the matrix

 where $X_{t-1}$ is obtained in the previous time step.
 The parameter $\alpha$ ($0 \leq \alpha \leq 1$) weights the significance of the current clustering in comparison to the preceding one, the latter of which is encoded in $X_{t-1}$.
+Thus, the matrix $\widehat{W}_t$ is composed of $X_{t-1}X_{t-1}^T$ representing the previous clustering, weighted by $(1-\alpha)$, and of $D_t^{-1/2}W_t D_t^{-1/2}$ representing the current connectivity of the nodes, weighted by $\alpha$.
 Note that while $W_t$ is sparse, $\widehat{W}_t$ no longer is due to $X_{t-1}X_{t-1}^T$ being a full matrix.
 This problem can be overcome by using a sparse approximation of the eigenspace spanned by $X_{t-1}$ from the SEBA postprocessing \cite{Froyland2019} (see Appendix \ref{sec:AppSEBA}).
 Thereby, the computational cost of the analysis can be reduced extremely, making the study of large trajectory networks possible.